Editar

 In general, default and non-real-time POS operations aren't considered bottlenecks because they have their own dedicated resource: the computer that the POS is installed or running on.
 Performance issues are typically caused by the business logic or "chatty" calls to Commerce Scale Unit.

-Ideally, performance testing should be done after some initial optimizations have already been completed by using the information earlier in this article.
+Ideally, performance testing should be done after some initial optimizations are already completed by using the information earlier in this article.
 If the system doesn't perform well for a single user or process, it won't perform well for concurrent users or processes.
-For more information, see Retail Channel performance investigations.
-Additionally, in the Finance documentation, search for "PerfSdk" or "Trace parser."
+For more information, search for "PerfSdk" or "Trace parser" in the Finance documentation.

 Because every project is different, it's difficult to give a general answer about the exact performance tests that must be run.
-For example, if the count of transaction sales lines is low (less than 100,000 per day for all stores), and if no custom extension code has been added for statement posting, a performance test should not be required for posting.
-However, if the count of sales lines is substantially higher, or if major custom changes have been added, a performance test for posting is a good idea.
+For example, if the count of transaction sales lines is low (less than 100,000 per day for all stores), and if no custom extension code is added for statement posting, a performance test shouldn't be required for posting.
+However, if the count of sales lines is substantially higher, or if major custom changes are added, a performance test for posting is a good idea.

 Usually, the hardware capabilities of every environment differ.
 However, performance issues can usually be reproduced in other environments if the code and data are similar.
 We don't recommend that you use a production environment for performance testing.
 A good practice is to use the same data in development, test, and production environments.
 The development environment can then be used to work on and verify a fix.
 Because many performance-critical code paths are data-dependent, the same issues might not be seen for a Contoso sample database.

-After you've completed a performance fix, you should verify the fix in a test environment.
+After you complete a performance fix, you should verify the fix in a test environment.
 Deploy an officially built package to the test environment, and if the issue is fixed, mark the package as a release package.

 Any fix of a larger performance issue should be followed by a new performance test.
 Often, a large issue masks other smaller issues.
 After the top issue is resolved, the next issues can be found and worked on until the performance meets the customer's expectations.